myelnet/pop/README.md

 ## Background

-Our mission is to build a community powered content delivery network that is resilient 🦾, scalable 🌏, peer-to-peer ↔️, to suit the long-term needs of Web3 applications.
+Our mission is to build a community powered content delivery network that is resilient 🦾, scalable 🌏, and peer-to-peer ↔️ to suit the long-term needs of Web3 applications.

 We're currently using [Filecoin](https://filecoin.io/) building blocks and are aspiring to make this library as interoperable as possible with existing Web3 backends such as IPFS.